filip-fernandes/posting-app/README.md

 1. Install all dependencies from both package.json (server and web-client).
 2. Create `MONGO_CONNECTION` MongoDB connection string and `JWT_SECRET` (can be anything you want) environment variables on a .env file in `/server`.
 3. `cd` into `server/src` and run `node index.js` and, on another terminal, `cd` into `web-client/src` and run `npm run dev`.
-4. Open a browser and acccess it on http://localhost:5173/.
+4. Open a browser and access it on http://localhost:5173/.